What information do we collect from you?

 Providing you with information about related products and services offered by Pollen Technologies

 Compliance with our legal obligations: We may be required to process or share your personal data in compliance with a legal obligation, such as in response to a request by law enforcement or when investigating a civil claim.

 Data storage and international transfers

 We take the security of your data very seriously, and all of your personal data will be kept according to strict safeguards and in compliance with the GDPR.
-Your data will be stored on cloud servers within the EEA and we will only store your data outside the EEA in the event that the jurisdiction in question has been assessed as compliant with the GDPR.
+Your data will be stored on cloud servers within the UK and we will only store your data outside the UK in the event that the jurisdiction in question has been assessed as compliant with the GDPR.

 You have the right to be informed over what personal data we hold and how we are using it.
 This information is contained within this privacy notice.

 If you have consented to particular uses of your personal data, you have the right to withdraw this consent at any time.